-You might think that those who are more concerned about their excessive weight or are diabetic are more likely to consume sweeteners hence the correlation.
-The researchers however thought about that and disproved this possible correlation.
+You might think that those who are more concerned about their weight or who are diabetic are more likely to consume sweeteners hence the correlation.
+The researchers however thought about that and have disproved this possible correlation.
 The researchers state that the participants who reported low-calorie sweetener use and did not have obesity at baseline (start of study) had a significantly greater cumulative incidence of obesity than participants who did not use sweeteners.

 Ref: Chronic Low-Calorie Sweetener Use and Risk of Abdominal Obesity among Older Adults: A Cohort Study (Chia et al, 2016)